ghostrider-05/patreon-api.ts/docs/guide/features/oauth.md

 - [Creator token](#creator-token): the tokens you can find in the developer portal.
 Use this if you are only using the API for your own account
 - [User Oauth](#user-oauth2): user can login to Patreon and be redirect to your application.
 Use this to grant access to users to a Patreon only part of your application.

+For both types of applications you will need to [create a client in the developer portal](https://www.patreon.com/portal/registration/register-clients).
+Copy the client id and secret and store them in your secrets.
+You can also find the creator access and refresh tokens in the client information.

 ## Creator token

 If you don't need to handle Oauth2 requests, but only your own creator profile, the first example will get you started.